Humbaracı

 Humbaracı corps were bombardier and mortar troops of the Ottoman army.

-It is considered as the first organized and specialized troops in the corps level for this class in the military history of the world.

 Name

 Humbara (also pronounced kumbara) was derived from the Persian word hum-i pare (metal bowl or casing to store money).
 Due to the similarity of the shape of the projectiles, in Ottoman Turkish, it was used to name the bombshells cast from iron or bronze.

 In modern Turkish, it also denotes the earthenware money box used by kids, basically a metal piggy bank.

 History

 In the 16th century, Mustafa, an artillery officer in the Ottoman army established a workshop to cast humbaras in order to give the fire power of the artillery to the mobilized infantry groups.